 - Understanding basic Security concepts, threats and mitigation techniques for web developers.
 The student will be able to create a multi-user website/app utilizing password based authentication with role based access control for authorization and understand the security issues associated with such a website.

 The student will gain experience with and understanding of a set of modern software development tools and techniques including:

 - Markdown, Git/GitHub (remote repositories, branches), Node.js, NPM (the largest open source software repository), and modern browser development tools.

 Students are required to review the course slides for each module taught in class and to read the supplemental material indicated in the slides.
 These form the course readings.

 Readings for each course module will be assigned weekly from the following free sources:

 Mozilla Developer Network will be our main source for learning materials and we will follow the following learning tracks:

-- We'll use (and you'll need) node.js for the following tasks:
+We'll use (and you'll need to install) node.js for the following tasks: